The Occuity

 Results in just a few seconds

-As the PM1 pachymeter is non-contacting, there is no need for anaesthetic eye drops.
+As the PM1 pachymeter is non-contact, there is no need for anaesthetic eye drops.
 This significantly reduces the overall time it takes to make a measurement.

 Easy to operate